Harvey Jablonsky: Later life and death

-He went on to become vice president of the Northrop Corporation, where he furthered his career within the private defense sector.
+Jablonsky went on to become vice president of the Northrop Corporation, where he furthered his career within the private defense sector.
 He was sent back to Iran in 1970 by Northrop to work on an "advanced $225 million telecommunications system".

-He died of congestive heart failure on April 4, 1989, at the Nursing Center of the Army Residence in San Antonio, Texas.
+Jablonsky died of congestive heart failure on April 4, 1989, at the Nursing Center of the Army Residence in San Antonio, Texas.
 He was aged 80 and was survived by his wife Virgie (died November 3, 2012), three daughters, son Colonel David Jablonsky and a stepson.